Quiver (mathematics): Quiver with relations

 ideal of the path algebra.
-The quotient K Γ / I is the path algebra of (Q, I).
+The quotient K Γ / I is the path algebra of (Γ, I).

 Quiver Variety

 Given the dimensions of the vector spaces assigned to every vertex, one can form a variety which characterizes all representations of that quiver with those specified dimensions, and consider stability conditions.
 These give quiver varieties, as constructed by King (1994).

 Gabriel's theorem

 A quiver is of finite type if it has only finitely many isomorphism classes of indecomposable representations.
 Gabriel (1972) classified all quivers of finite type, and also their indecomposable representations.
 More precisely, Gabriel's theorem states that: